soumyaray/air/README.md

 howto("zip vectors foo and bar together, creating a list of vectors which are pairs of elements from the original two vectors")
 # zip_list <- mapply(c, foo, bar, SIMPLIFY=FALSE)
 ```

+## Testing

+Please run tests using `devtools::test()`

+## Contributing

+Please first submit Github issues for bugs or feature suggestions, for discussion on whether and how to fix or implement them.
+We greatly welcome pull requests on open issues that are slated for development.
+We also welcome suggestions or fixes for documentation.